ellamcknight/Biofouling_research/README.md

 To explore relative differences in the response of species to environmental fluctuations, species percentage cover was standardised and scaled according to their maximum.

+### Data Preparation Steps
+- created a separate data frame for each site
+- converted into a long data frame with species and per cent cover in single columns
+- calculated the scaled percentage cover for each species.
+- classified their native/NNS status

+Here is a visual of the raw data